Next to Lead

 - Connection to the Next to Lead Alumni network

-- Monthly virtual LU credit-earning sessions and an end-of-program certificate
+- Monthly virtual LU credit-earning sessions and digital credential badge

 To be eligible, applicants must: